This carrot soup is creamy, comforting and simply the best carrot soup you’ve ever tasted. Who knew carrots could taste this good?

 - Turn down the heat and cover the pot and let it simmer until the carrots are soft and cooked.

 - Use an immersion blender (handheld blender) to blend the soup directly in the pot.
 If you don’t have an immersion blender then you can transfer the soup in stages to your blender jug and blend.
 When everything is blended, return to the pot.

-- Add in some heavy cream or coconut cream and stir in.
+- Add heavy cream or coconut cream and stir in.

 - Add salt and pepper to taste.

 You don’t have to peel the carrot first, you can just wash them well, cut off the tops and bottoms and then chop them up.